karttur/soil-spectro/_posts/2022/2022-09-17-spectrodata-OSSL4ML05-mlmodel01.markdown

 ### Setting the model version

-Machine Learning modelling in general becomes an iterative process where you change a few options to tweak the covaraites and the model parameterisation in each loop.
+Machine Learning modelling in general becomes an iterative process where you change a few options to tweak the covariates and the model parameterisation in each loop.
 To facilitate comparing different results, without having to [import (rearrange)](../spectrodata-OSSL4ML02-arrange) the same data more than once, you can give a prefix with any model setting.
 All outputs when running the script <span class='module'>OSSL_mlmodel.py</span> will be saved with this prefix.
 As also the json parameter file is saved as a copy, but with the prefix added, you can edit the original json command file, change the prefix and then run again.
 All the settings of all previous trials will be saved separelty, as long as you change the prefix.
 Then you can compare the results before iterating again.
 The prefix for any model run is set as an output parameter:

 ```
 "output": {